-Nestled on the shores of St. Lawrence River, the City of Brockville opens up a world of fun activities that Thousand Islands region provide – from scuba diving and cruises to wildlife watching.
+Nestled on the shores of the St. Lawrence River, the City of Brockville opens up a world of fun activities that the Thousand Islands region provides – from scuba diving and cruises to wildlife watching.

-Here are 22 Things to Do if you are in Brockville:
+Here are 20 things to do if you are in Brockville:

-If you are visiting Brockville, see 25 Summer Adventures and Activities in Leeds & Grenville for more ideas.
+If you’re visiting Brockville, check out 25 Summer Adventures and Activities in Leeds & Grenville for more ideas.

 Brockville Railway Tunnel